05 A Lady to Lead

-Working his way to the front, Josah peered behind the blooms and into the courtyard.
+Working his way to the front of the Manor, Josah peered behind the blooms and into the courtyard.
 He heard Evelyn thanking the servants for prepping the meals.

 “She’s too kind to be a Noble,” Josah thought with a smile.
-He pulled back when Evelyn stepped into the courtyard.
+He pulled back when Evelyn stepped away from the door.
 Two servers followed her, each carrying bread and drink.

-He waited a few moments before stepping into the courtyard, then made his way to the kitchen.
+He waited a few moments before stepping into the courtyard, then made his way into the kitchen.
 The doors opened wide revealed men and women working with determination.

 Two worked the fires, turning the chicken on the spits, making sure they cooked to perfection.
-A massive table at the center of the room held plates.
-The servers, with care, placed mashed peas, sliced steaming potatoes, brown bread, grapes, and cheese on sapwood planks.
+A massive table at the center of the room held sapwood planks, ready for food.
+The servers placed mashed peas, sliced potatoes, brown bread, grapes, and cheese on each one.

 A tall young boy scrubbed and dried plates and drinking vessels, placing them on the wooden table.
 “Everything is ready, ma’am,” he called out to the older, plumb women standing by the fire.